eslint/rfcs/designs/2024-multithread-linting/README.md

 * Errors thrown in a visitor are enriched with additional information like the rule's name and the AST and then rethrown.
 * Errors thrown in a processor's `preprocess()` function or inside a parser are caught and refleted as linting problems for a file (fatal errors).

-This will remain the same when running in multithread mode, except that errors can occur independently in the main thread or in any worker thread.
+This will remain the same when running in multithread mode, except that errors can occur independently in the controlling thread or in any worker thread.
 The general strategy is to stop all linting thread as soon as an uncaught error occurs and reject the call to `lintFiles()` with the first reported error.

-The main thread will use an [`error`](https://nodejs.org/docs/latest-v18.x/api/worker_threads.html#event-error) event handler to intercept errors thrown from worker threads.
+The controlling thread will use an [`error`](https://nodejs.org/docs/latest-v18.x/api/worker_threads.html#event-error) event handler to intercept errors thrown from worker threads.
 The [`terminate()`](https://nodejs.org/docs/latest-v18.x/api/worker_threads.html#workerterminate) method can be used to terminate other worker threads when an error occurs.
 Another option is posting a message to a [`BroadcastChannel`](https://developer.mozilla.org/en-US/docs/Web/API/BroadcastChannel) requesting all threads to gently terminate.

-Errors created in a worker thread cannot be cloned to the main thread without changes, because they can contain unserializable properties.
+Errors created in a worker thread cannot be cloned to the controlling thread without changes, because they can contain unserializable properties.
-Instead, Node.js creates a serializable copy of the error, stripped off of unserializable properties, and reports it to the main thread as a paremeter of the [`error`](https://nodejs.org/docs/latest-v18.x/api/worker_threads.html#event-error) event.
+Instead, Node.js creates a serializable copy of the error, stripped off of unserializable properties, and reports it to the controlling thread as a paremeter of the [`error`](https://nodejs.org/docs/latest-v18.x/api/worker_threads.html#event-error) event.
 During this process `message` and `stack` are preserved because they are strings.
 The error's type is only preserved for the built-in error types `Error`, `EvalError`, `RangeError`, `ReferenceError`, `SyntaxError`, `TypeError` and `URIError`[^3].
 Other error types will result in an error of a built-in type if they inherit from a built-in error in their prototype chain.